 In "The President's Trade Policy Agenda" announced in March 2018, the United States stated that "[t]he most significant area of concern has been panels and the Appellate Body adding to or diminishing rights and obligations [of the WTO Members] under the WTO Agreement" and that "[i]t has been the longstanding position of the United States that panels and the Appellate Body are required to apply the rules of the WTO agreements in a manner that adheres strictly to the text of those agreements, as negotiated and agreed by its Members."
-The United States raised the following five points as specific examples of concerns: (1) disregard for the 90-day deadline for appeal procedures; (2) continued service by persons who are no longer Appellate Body members; (3) issuing of advisory opinions on issues not necessary to resolve a dispute; (4) de novo review by the Appellate Body of a member's domestic (municipal) law; and (5) claims by the Appellate Body that its reports are entitled to be treated as precedent.
+The United States raised the following five points as specific examples of concerns: (1) disregard for the 90-day deadline for appeals; (2) continued service by persons who are no longer Appellate Body members; (3) issuing of advisory opinions on issues not necessary to resolve a dispute; (4) Appellate Body review of facts and review of a member's domestic (municipal) law de novo; and (5) claims by the Appellate Body that its reports are entitled to be treated as precedent.

-Regarding item (1) (disregard for the 90-day deadline for appeal procedures), Article 17.5 of the DSU has made it mandatory for the Appellate Body to issue a report, in principle, within 60 days of filing of an appeal to the Appellate Body, and at the most, within 90 days.
-The United States pointed out that, prior to 2011, it was the practice of the Appellate Body to comply with this deadline and to obtain consent from Members to extend the deadline if a delay were to exceed 90 days.
-On the other hand, the United States criticized the non-compliance with the DSU by the Appellate Body and its non-transparency, alleging that, since 2011, the Appellate Body has not consulted with Members to obtain their consent and only informing them that the deadline could not be met.
+Regarding item (1) (disregard for the 90-day deadline for appeals), Article 17.5 of the DSU has made it mandatory for the Appellate Body to issue a report, in principle, within 60 days of filing of an appeal to the Appellate Body, and at the most, within 90 days.
+The United States pointed out that, prior to 2011, it was the practice of the Appellate Body to comply with this deadline and to obtain consent from member countries to extend the deadline if a delay were to exceed 90 days.
+On the other hand, since 2011, the Appellate Body has been criticized for its non-compliance with the DSU and its non-transparency as evidenced by it not consulting with the member countries to obtain their consent and only informing them that the deadline could not be met.

-Regarding item (2) (continued service by persons who are no longer Appellate Body members), Rule 15 of the Working Procedures for Appellate Review states that "[a] person who ceases to be a Member of the Appellate Body may, with the authorization of the Appellate Body and upon notification to the DSB, complete the disposition of any appeal to which that person was assigned while a Member, and that person shall, for that purpose only, be deemed to continue to be a Member of the Appellate Body."
-The United States considered this problematic because it implies that Appellate Body members practically conduct member appointment themselves under the said Rule, even though the right to appoint Appellate Body members belongs to the DSB and decisions concerning the appointment of Appellate Body members should be made by the WTO Members.
+Regarding item (2) (continued service by persons who are no longer Appellate Body members), Rule 15 of the Working Procedures for Appellate Review states that "[a] person who ceases to be a member of the Appellate Body may, with the authorization of the Appellate Body and upon notification to the DSB, complete the disposition of any appeal to which that person was assigned while a member, and that person shall, for that purpose only, be deemed to continue to be a member of the Appellate Body."
+The United States considered this problematic because it implies that Appellate Body members practically conduct member appointment themselves under said Rule, even though the right to appoint Appellate Body members belongs to the DSB and decisions concerning the appointment of Appellate Body members.

-\ Note that in February 2020, two Appellate Body reports (namely DS499 and DS505) were adopted [by the DSB] in accordance with Rule 15 of the Working Procedures for Appellate Review.
+Note that in February 2020, two Appellate Body reports (namely DS499 and DS505) were adopted [by the DSB] in accordance with Rule 15 of the Working Procedures for Appellate Review.